Racing figures pay tribute to Kauto Star after the two-time Gold Cup winner was put down at the age of 15.

-Kauto Star was a horse whose appeal stretched far beyond the Hunt sphere he bestrode with such greatness and longevity.
+Kauto Star was a horse whose appeal stretched far beyond the National Hunt sphere he bestrode with such greatness and longevity.

 But, after suffering neck and pelvis injuries in a freak paddock accident, Kauto Star has had to be put down.
 Here, leading figures from the world of racing pay tribute.